anuvyklack/nvim-api-wrappers/README.md

 > [plenary](https://github.com/nvim-lua/plenary.nvim),
 > [nui](https://github.com/MunifTanjim/nui.nvim)
 > and others are become to appear.
+> And I personaly tied to write this classes every time.

 Both `Window` and `Buffer` classes have meta-accessors to interact with options of the particular window or buffer, respectively.